ZeitOnline/vivi/core/src/zeit/cms/relation/README.txt

 The relation support is there to answer the question by which objects an object is referenced by, i.e. to resolve back references.
-The backreferences are extrinsict, the referenced object doesn't know about them.
-The actualy references are usually intrinsict, i.e. the referencing object knows it references the other object.
+The backreferences are extrinsic, the referenced object doesn't know about them.
+The actual references are usually intrinsic, i.e. the referencing object knows it references the other object.